bblazej92/url-shortener/docs/introduction.rst

 Solution
 --------

-Slug is generated using mongodb objectID - because this objectID is unique we encode it with base64 (with replace of last 2 codes) and has as a result collision-resistant slug.
-ObjectId has 24 characters in hex encoding and thanks to base64 we have 16 characters long slugs.
-There can be a situation that user specified slug which is equal to generated one from objectID (extremely rare) so firstly we save object in db then check if slug generated from this id not exist and save slug if is unique else keep creating new object till we have unique slug.
+Slug is generated doing random choice for each of 6 characters from set A-Za-z0-9 what gives us ~57 billions unique slugs and high collision-resistance.
+Because of possibility of collision if custom slug was not specified we generate random slug till we have unique one.
 When user specify own slug (service requirements 2) we check if it already exists and if not save it else raise error.

 Scaling requirements